microsoft/CsWinRT/docs/breakingchanges-rc2.md

     <PackageReference Include="Microsoft.Net.Compilers.Toolset" Version="3.8.0-4.20472.6"
     ```

 5. In RC2 we have added strong-name signing to the runtime assembly, **winrt.runtime.dll**.
 Assemblies built with the previous version of **winrt.runtime.dll** are not compatible with this change.
 This includes **Microsoft.Windows.SDK.Net.dll** (the Windows SDK), **Microsoft.WinUI.dll** (WinUI), and any other C#/WinRT projection assemblies.
-Builds that combine pre-RC2 and post-RC2 projection assemblies may fail with a `CS0012 error`, with the message of a missing reference to an assembly with `PublicIKeyToken=null`.
+Builds that combine pre-RC2 and post-RC2 projection assemblies may fail with a `CS0012` error, with the message of a missing reference to an assembly with `PublicIKeyToken=null`.
 This indicates an older assembly without strong name signing.
 The solution is to update all dependencies to their .NET 5 RC2 versions.

 6. The `add` event accessor return type has changed from `System.Runtime.InteropServices.WindowsRuntime.EventRegistrationToken` to `void`.
 We no longer project the `System.Runtime.InteropServices.WindowsRuntime` type, as it has been removed from .NET5.